suent/Carpenter.AzurePipelines/docs/parameters.md

 The target NuGet feed to use when deploying NuGet packages to the Test2 stack.

-### nuGetTargetFeedStaging
+### nuGetTargetFeedStage

-The target NuGet feed to use when deploying NuGet packages to the Staging stack.
+The target NuGet feed to use when deploying NuGet packages to the Stage stack.

 ### nuGetTargetFeedProd